SrijanBadhya/Debsoc/Running the PES Debsoc.md

 basement seminar hall hard to find and easy to confuse, also remember to specify rr campus vs ec campus

-Absolutely never input directly into excel, very easy to mess up, when you start inputting data after scrolling far right, you'll miss the person's name and input data into someone else's name entirely, it's very easy for people to put data in the wrong pages, annoying to create a page for everyday and maintain it because people might not click the new page and may just fill the page that opens up to them.

 Your organizing team will have flawed incapable actors (srijan don't call people flawed this way, call their actions flawed), who don't use excel properly, find a way to minimize their fuckups (like google forms with compulsory questions)